akkabin/vamp-dist/docs/build.md

 ```bash
 sbt debian:packageBin
 ```

-he package can be found in the `target/` directory and is typically named `vamp-cli-<version>-all.deb`
+The package can be found in the `target/` directory and is typically named `vamp-cli-<version>-all.deb`

 For the daemonized applications (Core, Pulse, Router) a SystemV and an Upstart version need to be build.